iknowkungfoo/KungFooGallery-Simple-ColdFusion-Application/README.md

-KungFooGallery-Simple-ColdFusion-Application
+KungFooGallery: Simple ColdFusion Application
 ============================================

 Simple ColdFusion version of the KungFoo Gallery applicaiton.
 No MVC frameworks employed.

+Uses Twitter Bootstrap and other modern UI libraries.